YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario12/README.md

 ## C. Create a few PVC & a POD in their own namespace

+Each of the 3 PVC will point to a different Storage Class.
 ```
 # kubectl create namespace vsp
 namespace/vsp created